MajidFiaz/documentation/docs/users-guide-docs/documentation/ecoportal/ontology_lifecycle/vocbench_create.md

 nav_order: 1
 ---

-[VocBench EcoPortal](https://vocbench.lifewatchitaly.eu/vocbench3/) is a service that enables the creation, editing and publishing of semantic artefacts.
+[VocBench](https://vocbench.lifewatchitaly.eu/vocbench3/) is a service that enables the creation, editing and publishing of semantic artefacts.
-To create a new project or edit an existing project in **VocBench EcoPortal** there are two options:
+To create a new project or edit an existing project in **VocBench** there are two options:
-1. **Not registered users** must register to VocBench EcoPortal at the following [link](https://vocbench.lifewatchitaly.eu/vocbench3/)(Figure 29).
+1. **Not registered users** must register to VocBench at the following [link](https://vocbench.lifewatchitaly.eu/vocbench3/)(Figure 29).
    Within the registration form, it is possible to request editing permission of a semantic artefact published in EcoPortal by adding the full resource name and acronym (e.g., [Fish Traits Thesaurus (FISHTRAITS)](http://ecoportal.lifewatchitaly.eu/ontologies/FISHTRAITS)) into the box “Existing semantic artefact?”.
 By default, the last version on EcoPortal is loaded, otherwise users have to specify the version from which to start editing in VocBench. **NOTE**: Only the semantic artefact owner can request editing permission of that resource.

    To create a new semantic artefact users must specify: